Is History or History Secondary Education the Major for YOU?

 Plus, according to the Wall Street Journal, it can make you very marketable in the job market:

 If you are a high school student, college student, or TCNJ major from another department, be our guest and visit a History course.
 Follow a few easy steps to take your first step into History…

-- Review the list of available courses for Spring 2014.
-(Please note that the Spring semester begins January 21st and ends on May 1st.)
+- Review the list of available courses for Fall 2014.
+(Please note that the Fall semester begins August 26th and ends on December 5th.)

 - Email firstname.lastname@example.org with your top three choices in order of preference and dates you wish to attend the course.
 A minimum one week notice is required.

 - In your email, please also note if you would like to arrange lunch/coffee with current majors or if you would like to schedule a meeting with the Department chair during your visit.

 - The History Department will confirm your arrangements and send you a confirmation email.